TheDXBNightsTeam/ProductsVS/replit.md

 - Updated `app/ai-battle/_components/ai-battle-client.tsx` to show submission confirmation

 ### ⚠️ Setup Required
+**IMPORTANT - Two manual steps needed:**

-**IMPORTANT**: The `comparisons_dynamic` table must be created in Supabase Dashboard:
+1. **Create `comparisons_dynamic` table** in Supabase Dashboard:
-1. See `SUPABASE_MIGRATION_INSTRUCTIONS.md` for step-by-step instructions
+   - See `SUPABASE_MIGRATION_INSTRUCTIONS.md` for step-by-step instructions
-2. Execute the SQL script in Supabase SQL Editor
+   - Execute the SQL script in Supabase SQL Editor
-3. This enables the moderation system to function properly
+   - This enables the moderation system to function properly

+2. **Create Admin Account** to access `/admin` dashboard:
+   - See `ADMIN_ACCOUNT_SETUP.md` for detailed instructions
+   - Generate a secure password hash using bcryptjs
+   - Insert admin credentials into `admin_users` table
+   - Login at `/admin/login` with your credentials

 ## User Preferences